Why Diversity Matters

 This highly diverse school may be a great place for college students to get to know others who come from different cultures and backgrounds.

-Alaska Pacific University is ranked #486 in ethnic diversity nationwide with a student body composition that is far above the national average.
+Alaska Pacific University is ranked #463 in ethnic diversity nationwide which means it is well above average nationally.

-This chart will also display the diversity of faculty at Alaska Pacific when it is available.
+This chart will display the diversity of undergraduate students at Alaska Pacific when it is available.

 Analyze Male/Female Diversity at Alaska Pacific

-Where available, the chart below includes the male to female percentage among Alaska Pacific's faculty, as well as students.
+Where available, the chart below includes the male to female percentage among Alaska Pacific's undergraduate students.

 Higher Than Average Chance your Roommate Will be From Another State